CumulusNetworks/docs/content/cumulus-linux-37/Monitoring-and-Troubleshooting/Monitoring-Best-Practices.md

 against a `topology.dot` file that describes the network.
 It has built in alerting capabilities, so it is preferable to use PTM on box rather than polling LLDP information regularly.
-The PTM code is available on the Cumulus Networks {{<exlink url="https://github.com/CumulusNetworks/ptm" text="GitHub repository">}}.
+The PTM code is available on the Cumulus Linux {{<exlink url="https://github.com/CumulusNetworks/ptm" text="GitHub repository">}}.
 Additional PTM, BFD, and associated logs are documented in the code.

 {{%notice note%}}

-Cumulus Networks recommends that you track peering information through PTM.
+Consider tracking peering information through PTM.
 For more information, refer to the {{<link url="Prescriptive-Topology-Manager-PTM" text="Prescriptive Topology Manager documentation">}}.

 {{%/notice%}}